DaireNiC/RaspberryPi-Home-Heating-Switch/README.md

      * Web app that uses PHP & the GPIO library to execute commands
      * Get the servo the manually move the button to turn on/off the heating

-     *This repo is a Work in progress
+     *This repo is a work in progress